flowagility/streaming/README.md

 - `total_penalization` - total penalization time in seconds with 2 or 3 decimals depending on the Federation requirements

-## Example
+## Examples
-FlowAgility streaming Demo, created by [@malinantonsson](https://github.com/malinantonsson) can be found [here](https://github.com/malinantonsson/flow-agility-streaming-demo)
+- FlowAgility streaming Demo - npm-based demo, some JScript knowledge is required.
+Created by [@malinantonsson](https://github.com/malinantonsson) can be found [here](https://github.com/malinantonsson/flow-agility-streaming-demo)
+- FlowAgility streaming Info - standalone, no programming skill required.
+Created by [@danebae](https://github.com/Danebae) can be found [here](https://github.com/Danebae/FlowAgilityStreamingInfo)